|

 It's not easy being Love Live!'s Queen of Faces.

 As it turns out, Love Live!
 Nijigasaki Gakuen School Idol Doukoukai is just all right.
-The series does seem more episodic than its predecessors, but that's probably because it is only one cours and its idols are soloists, unlike the ones forming μ's and Aqours in previous Love Live! iterations.
+The series does seem more episodic than its predecessors, but that's probably because it is only one cours1 and its idols are soloists, unlike the ones forming μ's and Aqours in previous Love Live! iterations.
 As individual characters, I enjoy Setsuna's double life and her unsafe use of pyrotechnics.
 I enjoy Rina's gimmick even though it's objectively stupid and I suspect her illustrated expressions are insincere much of the time.
 And I enjoy Kasumi, Love Live!'s reigning Queen of Faces, even though she's sort of a shit idol.
 Eh, I guess I'm technically looking forward to the second cours next year.

 Kanon is very bendy and occasionally doesn't wear pants.